MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

    - `/` root: This endpoint is used to check the health of the application.
 It receives a GET request from the frontend application and returns a status code of 200 if the application is running.

-4. **Cloud Deployment (Heroku)**: The backend application is hosted on Heroku, making the endpoint permanently publicly available for everyone.
+4. **Cloud Deployment (Heroku)**: The backend application is packaged in a `Docker` container and hosted on Heroku, making the endpoint permanently publicly available for everyone.
 The frontend and backend are designed to run independently of each other.

 Find hosted available api documentation here: [https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs](https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs).